One Week in Bavaria Itinerary—An Ultimate Guide for Exploring Historical Towns and Bavarian Alps

 Photo of Berchtesgaden salt mines

-Explore the underground of Berchtesgaden salt mines
+Explore the underground of the Berchtesgaden salt mines

 Tip: If you like your salt mines with a view, check out Salzwelten Hallstatt in Austria.
 I put them on day 4 of my Austria itinerary... come to think of it, you could potentially connect that itinerary with this week in Bavaria if you have more time!

-Day 4, stop 3: Wimbach Gorge hike
+Day 4, stop 3: Wimbach Gorge hike and beyond

 A tourist hiking Wimbach Gorge